nodia/gollum/readme.md

 ### Create a gollum.xml file in project root

-This can be done easily by running gollum without arguments.
+This can be done easily by running Gollum without arguments.
 The Gollum.xml file looks like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>